Overview

 PandaDoc's pricing reflects its sales-team positioning: per-seat, with the value tiers structured around what a typical sales motion needs.
 The free tier exists and is genuinely useful β but the editor and templates only unlock from the Essentials plan.
 Pricing may change.
 Check the official website for the most current numbers.

-- Starter: ~$19/user/month (annual) β Unlocks the document editor, templates, content library, custom branding, and basic analytics.
-Minimum 3 users on annual billing.
+- Starter: $19/user/month (annual) β Unlocks the document editor, templates, content library, custom branding, basic analytics, and unlimited document uploads.
 The first plan that meaningfully replaces DocuSign for a small sales team.

-- Business: ~$49/user/month (annual) β Adds CRM integrations (HubSpot, Salesforce, Pipedrive, Zoho), content library workflow, approval routing, advanced analytics, and pricing-table logic.
-Minimum 5 users.
+- Business: $49/user/month (annual) β Adds CRM integrations (HubSpot, Salesforce, Pipedrive), content library workflow, approval routing, advanced analytics, dynamic pricing tables, and bulk send.
 This is the tier most sales-led companies actually run on.

-- Enterprise: Custom pricing β SSO, SAML, advanced audit logging, custom user roles, premium support, HIPAA compliance, and per-account onboarding.
+- Enterprise: Custom pricing β SSO, SAML, advanced audit logging, custom user roles, premium support, HIPAA BAA, QES-level signatures (eIDAS), 21 CFR Part 11 compliant workspaces, notary services, CPQ functionality, and per-account onboarding.
 The plan to ask about if you need security questionnaire compliance or are deploying across hundreds of seats.

 The pricing reality: PandaDoc is meaningfully cheaper than DocuSign at equivalent feature tiers, and the per-seat model maps cleanly to how sales teams actually staff.
-Where teams hit the friction point is the minimum-user requirements on annual plans (3 for Starter, 5 for Business) and the fact that core sales features β the CRM integrations and approval workflows β require the Business tier.
+Where free-tier users hit the ceiling is the 60-document-per-year cap β generous for evaluation, but not enough to operate a small business on.
 Compared to dedicated eSignature tools, the value math depends entirely on whether you actually use the document creation features.
 If you do, PandaDoc replaces two tools at a meaningful discount.

 Free eSignature